garden-io/garden/docs/basics/how-garden-works.md

 ![Cluster Diagram](../cluster-diagram.png "Garden + Kubernetes Cluster Diagram")

 Every developer, in turn, has a private namespace in the cluster.
 With one command, a dev can spin up a development and testing environment in their private namespace.
-In other words, they get a complete version of the application running in a namespace that they can then test and develop against.
+In other words, they get a full instance of the application running in a namespace that they can then test and develop against.

 And whenever you open a PR or merge a branch, your CI processes can also spin up a testing environment in a namespace on the same Kubernetes cluster.